Junxian-Liu1/ST-BCP/README.md

-# ST-BCP: Tightening Coverage Bound for Backward Conformal Prediction via Non-Conformity Score Transformation
+# Improving Backward Conformal Prediction via Non-Conformity Score Transformation

-This repository provides the official implementation for the paper **"ST-BCP"**.
+This is the official implementation for the paper **["Improving Backward Conformal Prediction via Non-Conformity Score Transformation"](https://arxiv.org/abs/2602.01733)** at ICML 2026.
 It includes the complete pipeline for model training and the reproduction of all experimental results presented in the paper.

 ## Repository Structure